The Real Poop

-So they cooperate – and the agent is the WD-40 in the middle who makes everything … smooth (ish).
+So they cooperate—and the agent is the WD-40 in the middle who makes everything…smooth (ish).
 For a small fee.
-(It’s 10% - but that’s the commission that the agency takes, not what the individual agent keeps.
-See the Money section for deets.)
+(It’s 10%—but that’s the commission that the agency takes, not what the individual agent keeps.
+See the Salary section for deets.)

-Agents have this stereotyped reputation as being slick-talking liars.
+Agents have this stereotyped reputation of being slick-talking liars.
 Well, some likely are.
 But if they are lying to the people buying from them, they are likely short career stint-lifers.
-So while they are salesmen, there are… limits.
+So while they are salesmen, there are…limits.

 Think about the dynamics of representing a highly paid celeb.
 JoeJoe Starman makes $10 million a year, doing an action film every 12 months.
 His agency collects $1 million in commissions.
 That agency might have 50 clients in total (smaller agency) and has total revenues of $5 million in a given year as the remaining 49 clients make a fraction of what JoeJoe makes.
 So if JoeJoe ever quit and went to another agency…pink slips aplenty.